Wandmalfarbe/pandoc-latex-template/examples/font-unicode-font-fallback/document.md

 # Font: Unicode Font Fallback

-This example document demonstrates the usage of `mainfontfallback` for various characters that are not present in the regular document font.
+This example document demonstrates the use of `mainfontfallback` for various characters that are not present in the regular document font.
 LuaTeX must be used as the PDF engine in combination with `mainfont` for `mainfontfallback` to take effect.